 Beijing – Xian – Chengdu – Shanghai – Wuhan – Guilin – Hong Kong

-This luxury china travel package presents a sharp contrast between the old and new, from historic sites in Beijing and Xian to the hustle and bustle of Shanghai and Hong Kong.
+This luxury China travel package presents a sharp contrast between the old and new, from historic sites in Beijing and Xian to the hustle and bustle of Shanghai and Hong Kong.
 Trip highlights include the Forbidden City and the Great Wall in Beijing, the Museum of Terracotta Warriors and Horses in Xian, the Giant Panda Research Base in Chengdu, and a day cruise on picturesque Li River in Guilin.

 - Small group size – maximum 20.

-- Experts guides handpicked by company owners.
+- Expert guides handpicked by company owners.

 - Tips for local guides and drivers included.

 - Inter-city travel by high speed train except for one city pair.

 - Quality meals at non-tourist restaurants.